 The four-hour biography of Bill Clinton makes reference to almost 100 different people, including the 53 people interviewed in the film.
-Below you will find short descriptions of who is who and how they relate to the Clinton administration.
-The astericks indicate people who participated in the film.
+Below are short descriptions of who is who and how they relate to the Clinton administration.

 Mohamed Farah Aidid was a warlord in Somalia whom Clinton hoped to capture with U.S. Special Forces on October 3, 1993.
 During the raid in the heart of Mogadishu, violent and intensive close combat resulted in numerous causalities including the death of 18 U.S. soldiers.
 The events became famous in Mark Bowden's book Black Hawk Down: A Story of Modern War.

 *Jonathan Alter is a journalist and author who had regular access to Bill Clinton during his administration.